beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 * Images are sent directly to Cloudinary from the browser
 * Cloudinary sends back meta data for each image one at a time, including the "public id" (later used to retrieve images)
 * Browser makes API request to the server to create a new record for each image, and includes the Cloudinary "public id" in the request
+* The image is fetched from Cloudinary on demand by constructing an image URL using the public ID.

 Rather than including a bunch of client-specific code that would not be fully functional, I created a simple [Ember application](https://github.com/beerlington/cats-ui) that is backed by a [Rails API](https://github.com/beerlington/cats-api).
 They are in separate repos because that is how we develop Ember apps at Agilion.